A sort of comprehensive overview of the things I’ve done.

 In 2008, I moved to San Francisco, immersed myself in Silicon Valley startup culture, and immediately noticed the lack of opportunity and visibility for underrepresented founders like myself.
 In 2011, I had a baby called Black Founders with 3 of my friends.
 We dedicated ourselves to increasing the number of successful black entrepreneurs in tech, not just in Silicon Valley, but nationally — with programming in NYC, Atlanta, Chicago, San Francisco, and several HBCU campuses.

-Along the way, I created Speak Chic – the mobile app that teaches you how to correctly pronounce fashion brands and helped you discover new brands.
+Along the way, I created Speak Chic – the mobile app that taught you how to correctly pronounce fashion brands and helped you discover new brands.
 Speak Chic was featured in numerous fashion publications including Harper’s Bazaar, Cosmopolitan, and InStyle.

 During my fellowship, I wrote the resolution on broadband and unlicensed spectrum which was adopted at the US Conference of Mayors and contributed to early strategy around municipal internet access and the availability of broadband in San Francisco’s most challenged neighborhoods.